E. J. Vass: Badminton career

 Vass's career in badminton started when he joined the Diehard Badminton Party, a badminton club founded by the Eurasians in 1926.
 He quickly rose to become the club's captain and best player.
-In 1928, he took part in an unofficial open championship organised by the Amateur Sporting Association, where he emerged victorious after defeating See Gim Hock in the final, 18–17, 7–15, 15–10.
-Following the formation of Singapore's first badminton governing body, the Singapore Badminton Association (SBA) in 1929, Vass participated in the inaugural Singapore Open championship and triumphed over See Gim Hock in straight games with a score of 15–11, 15–10, making him the first official badminton champion in the country.
+In 1928, he took part in an unofficial open championship organised by the Amateur Sporting Association, where he emerged victorious after defeating See Gim Hock in the final.
+Following the formation of Singapore's first badminton governing body, the Singapore Badminton Association (SBA) in 1929, Vass participated in the inaugural Singapore Open badminton championship and triumphed over See Gim Hock in straight games, making him the first official badminton champion in the country.

 In 1930, Vass successfully defended his Singapore Open men's singles title, defeating See Gim Hock in a closely contested match that went to three sets.
 Vass won the match 15–11, 12–15, 15–13 to secure his second consecutive men's singles championship.
-In the inter-state tournament of 1931, Vass was a member of the Singapore team that won against Selangor and Penang with scorelines of 3–2 respectively.
+In the inter-state tournament of 1931, Vass was a member of the Singapore team that won against Selangor and Penang respectively.
 He won all of his singles matches in the triangular tournament, beating A. S. Samuel, the champion of Selangor, 18–13, 15–7, as well as Penang's Lieuw Ah Foo 17–16, 15–6.
-In July of the same year, Vass continued his dominance over his peers by defending his Singapore Open crown against See Gim Hock in another three-set battle, winning his third consecutive men's singles title with a score of 15–7, 9–15, 15–12.
-In addition to winning the men's singles title, Vass also won the mixed doubles title with his partner J. de Souza, and led his club, the Diehard Badminton Party, to victory in the first-ever inter-club championship, defeating Roseray Badminton Party 3–2.
+In July of the same year, Vass continued his dominance over his peers by defending his Singapore Open crown against See Gim Hock in another three-set battle, winning his third consecutive men's singles title.
+In addition to winning the men's singles title, Vass also won the mixed doubles title with his partner J. de Souza, and led his club, the Diehard Badminton Party, to victory in the first-ever inter-club championship, defeating Roseray Badminton Party.